 You can let employees access their pay slips through the company intranet, with all related history since the start of employment in the company.

-If you want to give employees this opportunity, just remember to take care of security during the process.
+If you want to create this employee experience, just remember to take care of security during the process.

 You can allow access to payslips after the user has re-entered their credentials, or if they have entered a temporary access code via email or telephone.

-This will prevent unwanted access to sensitive information.
+This will prevent unwanted access to sensitive company information.

 You can also use the take away option.
 This a great time-saver.